strata-org/jverify/docs/guide/src/first_verification.md

 you will need to run `./gradlew publishToMavenLocal` first so this can be resolved.
 See [the sample project](https://github.com/aws/jverify/blob/main/sample-project) for more details.

-## Gradual verification

-If some of your code can't yet be verified, especially if it uses [features that aren't supported yet](supported_java_features.md), you can control which code elements are verified with [the `@Verify` annotation](https://github.com/aws/jverify/blob/main/library/src/main/java/com/aws/jverify/Verify.java) and the `--verify-by-default` CLI parameter.

-Passing `--verify-by-default false` means that only elements explicitly annotated with `@Verify`, or beneath elements with `@Verify(value = true, overrideChildren = true)`, will be verified.

 ### GitHub issues related to the above:

 - Let the number of reported verified things match Java concepts: https://github.com/aws/jverify/issues/127